Zeioth/fzf-kill/README.md

 ## How to use

-run it like
+run it in simple or verbose mode with

     fzf-kill
-or
+    fzf-kill --all

-    # More cluttered, but also faster.
+You can see the help with

-    fzf-kill --detailed
+    fzf-kill --help

 ![screenshot_2023-04-28_21-53-54_742158876](https://user-images.githubusercontent.com/3357792/235240651-2d20db69-88f8-410e-aca2-d40e34934068.png)